Multi-sector partnership to bring safe toilets to Papua New Guinea’s coastal communities

 For the indigenous Motu community living in the unique stilt houses of Hanuabada along the coastline on the outskirts on Papua New Guinea’s capital city Port Moresby, the sea is their home.
 It’s where they live, play, and catch fish to eat.
 But it’s also their toilet — raw sewage from more than 12,000 people in the community is discharged directly into the sea from ‘hanging’ toilets in each of the houses that sit on wooden stilts over the water.
 Children are often seen swimming in the sea water that is full of rubbish and excreta.

-A new multi-sector partnership between World Vision and WorleyParsons through Asia P3 Hub aims to bring safe toilets to the coastline community, and improve health and the environment for the people of Hanuabada and the surrounding coastal communities.
+The multi-sector partnership between World Vision and WorleyParsons through Asia P3 Hub aimed to bring safe toilets to the coastline community, and improve health and the environment for the people of Hanuabada and the surrounding coastal communities.

-World Vision in Papua New Guinea is currently implementing a four year water, sanitation and hygiene project in Hanuabada of Port Moresby, Papua New Guinea with financial support from the government of New Zealand.
+World Vision in Papua New Guinea implemented a four year water, sanitation and hygiene project in Hanuabada of Port Moresby, Papua New Guinea with financial support from the government of New Zealand.
 The project aims to impact the lives of 17,950 people (2,500 households) living on the coastline of Port Moresby.

 The greatest threat to the Hanuabada community is poor sanitation and hygiene, and the critical sanitation issue is sewage disposal for houses built on stilts.
 There are no sanitation services for these houses and raw sewage from more than 12,000 people in this community is discharged directly into the estuary from ‘hanging’ toilets in each of the houses.
 Tidal processes are insufficient to flush out the raw sewage, which settles on the intertidal zone.
 Adding poor hygiene practices to this scenario leads to significant health impacts.
 Children are often seen swimming in the sea water that is full of rubbish and excreta, and people still catch fish under the houses to eat.